MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-05-8-0-ifix-release.md

 author:
   name: Sreelatha Sankaranarayanan
 ---
-A new iFix has been released for MobileFirst Foundation 8.0, dated **August 23rd, 2017**.
+A new iFix has been released for MobileFirst Foundation 8.0, dated **September 1st, 2017**.

-> **Important:** There is a known issue with this iFix causing the Mobile Foundation server to not start properly.
-This is fixed in [iFix 8.0.0.0-MFPF-IF20170901-1903](https://mobilefirstplatform.ibmcloud.com/blog/2017/09/05/8-0-ifix-release/).

 ## Changes in this iFix
 *For a cumulative list of all previous fixes, see the [iFix download page on IBM Fix Central](http://www.ibm.com/support/fixcentral/swg/quickorder?parent=ibm%7EOther%2Bsoftware&product=ibm/Other+software/IBM+MobileFirst+Platform+Foundation&release=8.0.0.0&platform=All&function=all&source=fc).*

-### Support for cordova browser platform
-Starting with this iFix, {{ site.data.keys.product }} supports the cordova browser platform along with the earlier supported platforms of cordova windows, cordova android, and cordova ios.
-[Learn more](https://mobilefirstplatform.ibmcloud.com/blog/2017/08/29/cordova-browser-compatibility-with-MFP/).

 ### APARs Fixed

-**PI86226** MOBILEFIRST SERVER IN FARM RUNNING ON DEDICATED BLUEMIX FAILS TO START CORRECTLY WITH SYNC MESSAGES OCCURRING.<br>
-**PI86157** WHEN USER REOPENS THE APP AFTER SUCCESSFUL REGISTRATION, UNABLE TO UNSUBSCRIBE OR UNREGISTER WITH DEVICEID UNAUTHORISED ERROR. <br>
-**PI86156** JSONARRAY IS NOT SET TO RESPONSE JSON ON ANDROID <br>
-**PI86037** SECURITY ANNOTATIONS ARE NOT GETTING UPDATED IN MOBILE FIRST CONSOLE WHEN PATH ANNOTATION HAS REGEX EXPRESSION FILTERS <br>
-**PI85962** JSONSTORE ISSUE ON ANDROID X86_64 EMULATOR <br>
-**PI84989** USING IBM MOBILEFIRSTPLATFORMFOUNDATIONJSONSTORE.H MIGHT RESULT IN FILE NOT FOUND EXCEPTION <br>
-**PI80054** CLIENT-SIDE LOG CAPTURE CONFIGURATION FROM OPERATIONS CONSOLE MAY NOT BE EFFECTIVE <br>
-**PI75098** MALFORMED HTTP RESPONSE CAUSED IOS APP CRASH.
+**PI86791** MFP 8.0 SERVER FAILS TO START UP WHEN IFIXES FROM AUGUST 2017 ARE IN USE.<br>
+**PI86155** KUBERNETES DEPLOYMENT SUPPORT FOR MOBILEFIRST APPLICATION CENTER.

 ## How to upgrade